TrellixVulnTeam/swahilipython_SCMU/Doc/extending/newtypes_tutorial.rst

    $ python setup.py build

-at a shell should produce a file :file:`custom.so` in a subdirectory; move to that directory and fire up Python --- you should be able to ``import custom`` and play around with Custom objects.
+at a shell should produce a file :file:`custom.so` in a subdirectory; move to that directory and fire up Python --- you should be able to ``agiza custom`` and play around with Custom objects.

 That wasn't so hard, was it?